Thornus/stars-and-watchers-api/README.md

 ```

 ## Caveats (as of 16/11/2018)
 Getting the number of watchers would require the API to send a request to the _GitHub Developers API_ for each repository of which we want to know the watchers, thus greatly reducing the API response speed.
-The GitHub Search API doesn't return the number of watchers.
+The GitHub Search API doesn't return the number of watchers so this project is using the returned `watchers` property that is actually the number of stars.

 Some devs already mentioned the issue:
 - https://github.com/milo/github-api/issues/19
 - https://github.com/Blockrazor/blockrazor/…